 - Then type in this SFC scan command and press Enter:

 - Wait until the scan has reached 100 percent.

 - When you have received a scan outcome, restart your desktop or laptop if the outcome says Windows Resource Protection repaired system files.

 A few users reported nothing happening while using the SFC scan on their PCs.
 If that’s the case, try to use DISM commands in Windows 10 to fix the corrupt system files causing the event ID 7023.

 2. Check the Connected Devices Platform Service is enabled and running

-- Then double-click Connected Devices Platform Service to open the window in the screenshot directly below.
+- Then double-click Connected Devices Platform Service.

 - If that service is disabled, select Automatic (delayed) in the Startup type drop-down menu.